Adthena/adthena-test/lead_fullstack_developer_test/README.md

 ### Notes

-Any change to the code will need to be rebuild being either frontend or backend.
+Any change to the code will need to be rebuild the docker containers being either frontend or backend.